AidanDrakeBarrett/CS312RSA/rsa-project-report.md

 I will track my empirical data by timing how long it takes to perform each function given inputs of various lengths.

+All of this was shared and discussed with a friend of mine, Daniel Whitmer, who was able to understand and follow my explanations, and is also studying computer science.

 ### Theoretical Analysis - Prime Number Generation